Milliman-PRM/client-and-project-documentation/.github/ISSUE_TEMPLATE.md

 ## Check to ensure the following items are present under the client folder

  - [ ] A signed contract that covers the scope of this project (if there is a new contract, please open a pull request to add it to the client folder)
- - [ ] If a new contract was needed, please send a copy of the contract and face sheet to the accounting specialist (currently Steve Turner: Steve.Turner@milliman.com)
+ - [ ] If a new contract was needed, please send a copy of the contract and contract summary to the accounting specialist (currently Steve Turner: Steve.Turner@milliman.com)
- - [ ] If a product license was signed (not a one-off ah hoc project) send a copy of the face sheet to the renewal specialist (currently David Pedersen: David.Pedersen@milliman.com)
+ - [ ] If a product license was signed (not a one-off ad hoc project) send a copy of the contract summary to the renewal specialist (currently David Pedersen: David.Pedersen@milliman.com)
  - [ ] Verify a conflict check within last year is in the client folder in this repository (if stale, open a pull request to capture an updated conflict check)
  - [ ] Verify client risk assessment within last five years is in the client folder in this repository (if stale, open a pull request to capture an updated client risk assessment)
  - [ ] Verify a signed BAA is in the client folder in this repository, if needed (if new one is needed, open a pull request to capture the new BAA)